 He was serving in the Sydney on 11th November of that year, during the fatal engagement with the German raider, Kormoran off the coast of Western Australia near Geraldton and was one of those 647 sailors who were lost.
 He was 25 years of age.

-Laid by his brother, Mr Doug Clifton, who also served on the Sydney but was fortunate enough to be drafted onto a course at Flinders naval depot before the fatal action, assisted by his daughter, and niece of Jim and Steve, Mrs Mary Pfister.
+Placed by his brother, Mr Doug Clifton, who also served on the Sydney but who was fortunate enough to be drafted onto a course at Flinders naval depot before the fatal action, assisted by his daughter, and niece of Jim and Steve, Mrs Mary Pfister.

 2/16th & 2/27th Battalions